INFORMSJoC/2022.0037/README.md

 ### Install dependencies

-B. Instructions for installing dependent software and packages:
+- Instructions for installing dependent software and packages:

-B.1.
-Our programs are written in R and run in RStudio.
+-- Our programs are written in R and run in RStudio.
 RStudio must be installed in order to run our programs.

-B.2.
-Also, install the following R packages before running our programs:
+-- Also, install the following R packages before running our programs:

 nloptr